Susan Giles Wantuck

 Reporter/HostI love telling stories about my home state.
 And I hope they will help you in some way and maybe even lift your spirits.

-I especially love stories about the arts or literature.
-If you have a story to pitch, feel free to email me.
+I especially love reporting on stories about the arts or literature.

-You may also hear me hosting a news magazine on WUSF or on Classical WSMR, spinning favorites from the Baroque era to performances of today.
+You may also hear me hosting a news magazine on WUSF or on Classical WSMR, spinning favorites from the Baroque era to contemporary performances.

 -